PacktPublishing/Clean-Architecture-with-Python/Chapter_6/README.md

 ```

 ### 1. Controllers
 Controllers act as the entry point for the Interface Adapters layer, receiving input from external sources and coordinating the application's response.
+They can be thought of as "Use Case Routers".

 #### Implementation Pattern
 ```python